owochel/stylegan2-surgery/README.md

 * `aydao_flesh_digressions.py` Simultaneous circular interpolations in the latent space and constant layer
 * `aydao_stylegan_surgery.py` Experimental operations on the body of a StyleGAN
 * `convert_ckpt_to_pkl.py` Does what it says on the tin
 * `copy_weights.py` A script for copying the weights from one pkl into another.
-Quite handy
+This can copy weights into larger/smaller models, for example.
 * `create_initial_network_pkl.py` Drops a refreshly initialized, untrained StyleGAN pkl of the appropriate size.
-Also handy
+You can use this to create a pkl of a desired size, to use in conjunction with `copy_weights.py` as a target pkl

 (Except for the collected scripts, this repo is *not* recommended for general use.)

 aydao | 2020

-pbaylies' README follows:
+**pbaylies' README follows:**

 * Conditional model trained on WikiArt images [now available for download](https://archive.org/details/wikiart-stylegan2-conditional-model)
 * Take a look at the included notebooks for examples